-- IRS Direct Pay.
-Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online or by phone. - Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional.

+- Electronic Federal Tax Payment System: Best option for businesses.
 Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
-Contact your financial institution for availability, cost, and cut-off times.
+Contact your financial institution for availability, cost, and time frames.